Rooiels Community Site

 I was told of a baboon attacking another lady at Something Els last Sunday (26 Jan 2014).

-Please be careful about using the word 'ATTACK' unless this is actually what happened.
+Please be careful about using the word 'ATTACK' .
 It is usually an inaccurate term and spreads a sense of fear.

 In Rooi Els, we have chosen the route of trying to live in harmony with the baboons and enjoy having them here.
 Our neighbouring villages have chosen another way.